 Part of your research into your potential employer is looking for statements about the philosophies, values, missions, and goals they have.

 Their websites and marketing collateral should give you an idea of what they’re about and how they want to be seen.
-Mirror elements of their key phrases so they see their reflection in you—but not verbatim, and only if you mean it.
+Mirror elements of their key phrases so they see their reflection in you—but not verbatim.

 Make no mistakes

-Get an editor: if you can afford a professional one, great; otherwise, borrow a friend—a fresh pair of eyes can do wonders for picking up errors, because their brain isn’t accidentally filling in blanks you’ve missed, which happens when you’re scanning the same information for hours.
+Get an editor.
+If you can afford a professional one, great; otherwise, borrow a friend—a fresh pair of eyes can do wonders for picking up errors, because their brain isn’t accidentally filling in blanks you’ve missed.
+This can happen when you’re scanning the same information for hours.
 You already know you can’t rely on your spell checker—it won’t pick up words that don’t belong there if they are real words, even if they dramatically change the meaning of what you’re trying to say.

-Failing to correct your errors not only makes you look unprofessional, it also proves that the ‘attention to detail’ cliché you’ve dropped in is actually a fib.
+Failing to correct your errors not only makes you look unprofessional, but it also proves that the ‘attention to detail’ cliché you’ve dropped in may not be so accurate.

-You have about 10 seconds, and about half a page, to convince your potential employer that the rest of your resume is worth reading.
-You need to establish a hierarchy of information: what’s most important and most relevant to them should be first, and your headings should contrast enough with your body text so it is easy for them to find the sections they are most interested in.
+You have limited time to convince your potential employer that the rest of your resume is worth reading.
+You need to establish a hierarchy of information.
+This should follow what’s essential and relevant to them first, and your headings should contrast enough with your body text, so it is easy for them to find the sections they are most interested in.

-There should be enough white space so their eyes aren’t fatigued—if it’s a strain to read, they won’t bother.
-Plain typefaces, correct typesetting between paragraphs, bullet points, and broad margins for making notes will all help to make your resume a comfortable and easy read.
-If you’re not comfortable with your current finances, but expect things to smooth out when you get your weekly pay, get a loan no credit check from Jacaranda Finance.
+There should be enough white space so their eyes aren’t tired—if it’s a strain to read, they won’t bother.
+Simple typefaces, correct typesetting between paragraphs, bullet points, and broad margins for making notes will all help to make your resume a comfortable and easy read.

-Cheeky infographics detailing how clever and quirky you are can come across as juvenile, and distracting colours and fonts intended to make you stand out from the crowd can result in an altogether unpleasant reading experience—neither of which are going to get you your dream job.
+Busy, overly colourful resumes can often work against you in a corporate job.
 But if you’re in a creative industry, like fashion and design, a plain page of text is not likely to stand up against the striking documents showcasing the innovation of your stiff competition.

 So what do you do?
 If you’re not sure, pare back the graphics in favour of clean, legible type—the emphasis must always be on clear communication.
-But good graphic design, if you can do it (or afford it), can use a simple pop of colour or an interesting alignment to prioritise the evidence that makes you credible, and make it easy for your potential employer to navigate to the bits they want to read.
+But good graphic design, if you can do it (or afford it), can use a simple pop of colour or an exciting alignment.
+These elements draw attention to critical parts of your resume.
+They make it easy for your potential employer to navigate to the bits they want to read.
 If you’re not an expert, hire a professional or use a minimalist, dummy-proof template—or go without.

 Including your photo

-The general consensus is that your favourite headshot has no place on your CV, and it’ll make you look naïve, arrogant, or unprofessional.
-Your photo might also reveal enough about you to make it easy for your potential employer to discriminate (or reverse discriminate) against you.
+The consensus is that your favourite headshot has no place on your CV, and some people feel it can make you look naïve, arrogant, or unprofessional.

-But there are a few arguments in favour of including an image on your resume: the strongest being that the digital world we’re living in is primarily visual.
+But there are a few arguments in favour of including an image on your resume: the most substantial being that the digital world we’re living in is primarily visual.
 If you’re using LinkedIn, you’ll know that it’s entirely acceptable—and expected—to include your photo in your profile.
 Your profile may serve as a digital adjunct to your resume, and a shared image could enable the potential employer to put the pieces of you together.
-And if you’re not diligent with your social media accounts, they’ll find unflattering images of you anyway—you might as well have control over the first impression they’ll have of you.
+If you’re not diligent with your social media accounts, they may find unflattering photos of you anyway.
+You might as well have control over the first impression they’ll get.

 This one can be tricky.
-It’s no longer conventional to list your personal interests and hobbies on your resume—the one thing you probably believe makes you different from the rest—unless they are directly linked to skills and abilities that your potential employer needs.
-But being unforgettable isn’t just about being unique, it’s about being easily remembered.
+It’s no longer conventional to list your interests and hobbies on your resume—the one thing you probably believe makes you different from the rest—unless they linked directly to skills and abilities that your potential employer needs.
+But being unforgettable isn’t just about being unique; it’s about being easily remembered.

-Repetition works: your name and contact details at the top of every page serves to drill your name into the memory, while making it easy to reach you, and making sure they know your resume pages belong to you if they accidentally come loose.
-Including a URL to your professional profiles or websites also helps to distinguish you from people with the same name, and makes it faster for the employer to find more information about you.
+Repetition works: your name and contact details at the top of every page serves to drill your name into the memory while making it easy to reach you.
+This also ensures they know your resume pages belong to you if they accidentally come loose.
+You may want to include a URL to your professional profiles or websites to distinguish you from others and makes it faster for the employer to find more information about you.